-Add your own pom poms to a simple straw tote, and you’ll have an adorable and affordable summer bag.
+Add your own pom poms to a basic straw tote, and you’ll have an adorable and affordable summer bag.
 (This post contains affiliate links.)

 Last week, my family had the pleasure of vacationing in Destin, Florida, where the water was crystal clear, the sand was soft, and fun was had by all.
 While we were there, we took a day trip to the picturesque town of Seaside.
 I knew within minutes that Seaside was going to be my new happy place.
 It’s a quaint little beach town full of galleries and cute shops that I would have happily spent hours exploring…if I weren’t accompanied by two little girls who only had eyes for ice cream and the beach.